aidenbradley/Drupal-Test-Support/README.md

 # Test Support
-Traits to be used in Drupal Kernel tests that help with test setup and assertions
+Traits to be used in Drupal tests that help with test setup and assertions